Speeding Up Your Software Development with Canonical Kubernetes & Weave Cloud

 Canonical Kubernetes can easily manage Kubernetes with its CLI installer.
 Weave Cloud works alongside the installer to fill in anything that may be missing during a software development lifecycle.

 Helm Charts in Kubernetes

 How to Deploy and Access the Kubernetes Dashboard

 On August 2, we joined forces with Canonical (Ubuntu) to co-present a webinar on ‘Speed up your software development lifecycle with Kubernetes’.
-For a complete cloud native application lifecycle, Kubernetes needs some tools to “close the loop”.
-The promise of the new way of doing things, is that you’ll speed up your software delivery with microservices and devops teams.
-But how should you really do that?
+For a complete cloud-native application lifecycle, Kubernetes need some tools to “close the loop”.
+The promise of the new way of doing things: you’ll speed up your software delivery with microservices and DevOps teams.
+But how should you do that?

-Head on over to the Ubuntu blog for a step-by-step tutorial on how to set up Kubernetes on any cloud, the conjure-up way.
-Once the cluster is spun up, how to use Weave Cloud to deploy an application, explore the microservices and monitor the app as it runs in the cluster.
+Head on over to the Ubuntu blog for a step-by-step tutorial on how to set up Canonical Kubernetes on any cloud, the conjure-up way.
+Once the cluster is spun up, the tutorial will show how to use Weave Cloud to deploy an application, explore the microservices and monitor the app as it runs in the cluster.

-You can also watch a recap of the webinar on-demand.
+You can also watch a recap of the Canonical Kubernetes and Weave Cloud webinar on-demand.

-For further reading on full-stack monitoring, we recommend:
+For further reading on Canonical Kubernetes and full-stack monitoring, we recommend:

 - Monitoring Your Kubernetes Infrastructure With Prometheus or